eduvpn/documentation/PHP_SAML_SP_UPGRADE.md

 You can set the entity ID of your SP under `entityId` if you want to keep using the old one.
 The default SP entityID for `php-fkooman-saml-sp` was `https://vpn.example.org/vpn-user-portal/_saml/metadata`.
 The default SP entity ID of `php-saml-sp` is `https://vpn.example.org/php-saml-sp/metadata`.
+Keeping the entity ID the same is especially important when using `eduPersonTargetedID` as the identity depends on the entity ID of the SP.

 Once you configured these, your new SP should be up and running.
 Now you need to talk to your IdP(s) to reimport the metadata from